Biden breaks down after emotional meeting with priest who gave last rites to son

 “He certainly misses his son.
 He has been grieving a lot but I think the grief is kind of going down a bit.
 We talked a little bit about how grief can take several years.”

-After Mr Biden’s tour of the Sanctuary of Our Lady of Knock – a Catholic pilgrimage site – Fr Gibbons told the BBC: “He spoke about his family and his connection with his faith, and also about his son Beau who died.
+Mr Biden was given a tour of the Sanctuary of Our Lady of Knock – a Catholic pilgrimage site – by the Parish priest of Knock, Fr Richard Gibbons.

-“And it just so happened, and this was kind of spontaneous, it just so happened that we have, working at the shrine here, the chaplain who gives the last rites of the last anointing to his son in the United States.

-“Just extraordinary, and I didn’t even know that, I didn’t know that until the president arrived.”

 After leaving Knock, Mr Biden travelled to Castlebar where he made a private visit to the Mayo Roscommon Hospice.